jasonknight/gopress/docs.md

 ```go
 func (o *Option) FindByAutoload(_findByAutoload string) ([]*Option, error)
 ```
-FindByAutoload dynamic finder for autoload -> []*Option,error Generic and programatically generator finder for Option
+FindByAutoload searchs against the primary key autoload and will return []*Option,error This method is a programatically generated finder for Option

 ```go